Close

 A registration requirement records the practitioner’s Board approved area of practice details or supervision arrangements, which are inherently required for Limited or Provisional registration.
 The registration requirement varies for each profession and is dependent on the profession’s registration standards and accompanying codes and guidelines.
 The practitioner may only practice the profession within the parameters of their Board approved area of practice details or supervision arrangements.

-Status of a registration is described below:
+The status of a health practitioner’s registration is outlined in the table below:

 The National Law defines the type of registration that a National Board can grant to an eligible practitioner.